-With an understanding of the pros and cons of shopping for a used car in the digital age, here are three steps that Min says can help ensure that you have a positive car-buying experience.
+With an understanding of the pros and cons of shopping for an automobile in the digital age, here are three steps that Min says can help ensure that you have a positive online used car-buying experience.

 - Inquire about the warranty.
 Cars may or may not have coverage remaining from the new car factory warranty.
 Certified preowned vehicles can also bring added warranty coverage and may qualify for reduced interest-rate financing.

 - Understand the market for your desired vehicle.
 This helps you identify a fair price.
 The GEICO Car Buying Service makes this kind of market data available with just a few keystrokes, Min explains.

 - Conduct vehicle history searches using sites like Carfax or AutoCheck, but don’t assume everything you find is 100 percent accurate.
 “These reports are only as good as the databases that feed into them,” Min says.
 “It may be worthwhile to invest in a pre-purchase inspection by an independent mechanic or a dealership.”

 Understanding the resources available should help ease any buyer anxiety and set you on the road toward owning a vehicle that is right for you.
 Happy shopping!

 To get the skinny on great deals and exclusive GEICO policyholder incentives—and to learn more about buying a car the easy way—check out the GEICO Car Buying Service powered by TrueCar.

 Before you buy, check out the 3 surprising things to look for when test-driving a car.